ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

          |--- 2.
 Optional Preprocessing Steps
               |--- 1.
 Removing stopwords - removing words that basically used for sentance formation.
               |--- 2.
 Text Normalization - It reduce the derivational form of word to its base word.
                    |--- 1.
 Stemming - It remove the last few characters of words and return the base word.
-It dont care about
+It dont care
-                                      context.
+                                      about context.
                    |--- 2.
-Lemmatization - It is similar as stemming, only difference is it considerd context and convert the
+Lemmatization - It is similar as stemming, only difference is it considerd context and convert
-                                           word to meaningfull base form.
+                                           the word to meaningfull base form.
               |--- 4.
 Removing digits, punctuations, and ...
               |--- 5.
 Lower casing or upper casing the text.
               |--- 6.
 Language detection.

     |--- 3.
 Adv.
 Text Preprocessing
-         |---
+         |--- 1.
+Part of speech tagging.
-         |---
+         |--- 2.
+Parsing.
-         |---
+         |--- 3.
+Co-reference Resolution.

 ```
 </b>